participator/codetest/README.md

 #### Suggestions for improvements
 1. Add tooltips for each action icon
-1. Make the app responsive to various screen sizes
+1. Allow app to be responsive to various screen sizes
 1. Write tests
+1. Connect server side debugging tool

 ## About